rafael-alcantara/puredata/patches/README.md

 - list-rnr: get one item at random without repeating any
 - list-item: wrapper to choose one of the above

-### Patches to play notes:
+### Patches to play MIDI:
 - play: plays a single note
-- play-lists: consumes lists for channels, pitches, velocities and durations
+- play-lists: plays a sequence of notes.
+Consumes lists for channels, pitches, velocities and durations
+- play-ctl: also consumes lists, but to play midi controllers

 ### Filters to apply to lists in order to get modified versions:
 - sublist: get a fragment of an existing list